kronosapiens/kronosapiens.github.io/_posts/2025-12-14-pairwise-paradigm.md

 > Note: contrary to some depictions, Tinder-style swipes are _not_ pairwise judgments, but pass/fail decisions.

 Pairwise preferences have been studied for decades, going back to the work of [American psychometrician L. L. Thurstone](https://en.wikipedia.org/wiki/Louis_Leon_Thurstone) in 1927 and his research into subjective responses to stimuli.
-Pairwise preferences would find many applications in the ranking and ordering of items: from ranking chess players with Elo, to weighting web pages with Google's PageRank, to allocating credit for open-source contributions with [SourceCred](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4570035).
+Pairwise preferences would find many applications in the ranking and ordering of items: from ranking chess players with Elo, to weighting web pages with Google's [PageRank](https://en.wikipedia.org/wiki/PageRank), to assessing the reliability of nodes in a peer-to-peer file-sharing network with [EigenTrust](https://en.wikipedia.org/wiki/EigenTrust), to allocating credit for open-source contributions with [SourceCred](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4570035).

 This dual heritage, as a technique for subjective measurement _and_ allocating weights among items, suggests these methods have much to offer to the practice of distributed capital allocation, which faces exactly these problems.